pandodao/docs.pando.im/docs/manual/troubleshooting.md

 ## Pando shows blank page

-The issue may be caused by 2 reasons:
+The issue may be caused by 3 reasons:

+1. The system version of your phone is too low.
+Please try to upgrade your phone's system.
+For iOS users, please upgrade to 14.1 or later, for Android users, please upgrade to 10.0 or later (make sure the Chrome kernel version is above 78).
+   If you cannot determine your version, you can visit https://app.pando.im/tools.html to check your browser information.
-1. For known web browser compatibility issues on 锤子/坚果 phones, you may encounter a blank page when you try to use Pando bot on Mixin Messenger.
+2. For known web browser compatibility issues on 锤子/坚果 phones, you may encounter a blank page when you try to use Pando bot on Mixin Messenger.
    We're still fetching a solution for this issue.
 Before that, please try to use Chrome or other browsers on your phone and visit https://app.pando.im to use Pando.
-2. It's caused by corrupted cache.
+3. It's caused by corrupted cache.
 If you're using Mixin Messenger, please follow the instructions to clear the cache:
    1. Open Mixin Messenger, click your avatar at the top right of the screen.
    2. Click the "Settings" button at the top right of the screen.
    3. Click "Security" -> "Authorizations", search for the "Pando", select it and click "Revoke access".